Getting Started as an Achievement Developer

 The Memory Inspector can be used to find addresses in RAM for us to use.
 Essentially you are on a treasure hunt for memory locations - this dialog will help you examine and filter the game's RAM while the game is running.

-To start or restart a test, click New 8-bit Test near the top middle.
+To start or restart a test, click Reset near the top left.

 To keep things simple, we'll start by looking for the memory address which holds the number of rings we have collected.
 Our steps will be the following: